microsoft/playwright/docs/src/api/class-locator.md

 * since: v1.29
 - returns: <[Array]<[Locator]>>

-When locator points to a list of elements, returns array of locators, pointing to respective elements.
+When the locator points to a list of elements, this returns an array of locators, pointing to their respective elements.

 :::note
 [`method: Locator.all`] does not wait for elements to match the locator, and instead immediately returns whatever is present in the page.